Lighting & UVB

 Also, make sure that the fixture doesn’t have a piece of glass or plastic to “protect” the bulb.
 UVB rays are blocked by glass and plastic, rendering that bulb you just spent so much money on completely useless.
 Naked UVB bulbs are effective UVB bulbs!

-If you have a Solarmeter 6.5 (strongly recommended) to measure your lamp’s UV output, shoot for a UV Index reading that ranges between 3.0-4.0 in the basking area.
+If you have a Solarmeter 6.5 (strongly recommended) to measure your lamp’s UVB output, shoot for a UV Index reading that ranges between 3.0-4.0 in the basking area.
 If you don’t have a Solarmeter, here is a rough estimate how far away your skink’s back should be from the UVB bulb during basking:

 With mesh obstruction: